 - People who adopted their animals directly from a shelter found the process the most straightforward.

 What are people’s pain points in buying or adopting a pet?

 - Their profile descriptions and photos could be much, much better.

-- It was difficult to find animals that met your criteria and were local.
+- It was difficult to find animals that met their criteria and were local.

-- The adoption process was long (but people respected the process).
+- The adoption process was long (although people respected the process).